venusmailsgit/myapprepo/README.md

     7. Notify once the build is completed

 #### Level - 3 : Provision an environment
 1. Either manually or through code (like through usage of Terraform) provision the environment
+2. As part of the environment,
+    1. Create a VPC
+    2. Ensure that the VPC spans at least 2 availability zones
+    3. Create a public subnet
+    4. Create a private subnet
+    5. Provision EC2 instances; refer to [app-install.sh](app-install.sh); use it as user data to initialize an app on VM startup
+    6. Configure classic Elastic Load Balancer to route traffic to the EC2 instances

 #### Level - 4 : Deploy the solution
-#### Level - 5 : Monitor the solution
+1. Complete Level - 3
+2. Update the VMs to have Docker runtime
+3. Deploy the image on the VM by downloading it from Docker Hub